maya-nachiappan/virtual-pet-simulator/README.md

    - Rest: Restore energy.
    - Use Inventory: Apply items to increase the health, happiness or energy of your pet.

-3. Display and check on the pet's status to check:
+3. Display and check on the pet's status to monitor:
    - Hunger
    - Happiness
    - Health